Post-graduation work permit (PGWP)

 Can I apply for a post-graduation work permit before I get my diploma?

-Please check the answer on the IRCC website.
+Please visit the IRCC website.

 -